-The GTE Am class is the smallest of the four classes and hosts private teams with so-called “gentleman drivers”.
+The GTE Am class is the smallest of the three classes and hosts private teams with so-called “gentleman drivers”.
 The cooperation between amateur drivers and professional racing drivers has a long tradition in endurance racing.
 In the GTE Am class, theoretically anyone with the necessary financial means and the appropriate racing licence can participate.
 GTE Am teams are generally only allowed to drive GTE cars that are at least one year old.
 Therefore, the factory teams’ cars from the previous season are usually used.

 As GTE cars are usually between 15 and 45 seconds slower than the LMH cars at the front of the grid, the multi-class concept means that overtaking by the prototypes is almost constant.
 The general rule of thumb is that slower cars hold their line while the faster cars are responsible for overtaking safely.
 However, the constant vigilance and intuition required increases the pressure on the drivers and adds an extra polish to the race.

 Innovation from track to road

 The FIA World Endurance Championship is the true home of motorsport innovation – because endurance racing has been around practically since its beginnings some 100 years ago.
 The sole aim in those early days was to test brand new technologies under the toughest conditions, and to do so in racing.
 Windscreen wipers, disc brakes and headlights, components we take for granted today, were all put through their paces at the 24 Hours of Le Mans and other endurance races in the 20th century.

 Efficiency alongside optimum performance

 Efficiency is one of the key factors in our society and this is also an area where the World Endurance Championship excels.
 LMH cars are given a fuel quantity for each race that they are not allowed to exceed.
 Although this amount is reduced slightly each year, LMH cars still achieve the same level of performance as the previous year.
 The focus is on innovation and development, without compromising on performance.
 This also has a positive effect on the cars we drive on the road.